-- (a) The primary responsibilities of a School Psychologist with an assigned classification of Band 1 Level 13 is case-load work involving assessment, advisory and counselling services, with some additional training, induction, and professional development. - (b) The nature of the duties and responsibilities will be determined at the regional (Learning Service) level by negotiation between the Band 1 Level 13 School Psychologist, the Senior School Psychologist and Advanced Skills School Psychologist.
-If agreement cannot be reached, the Student Support Leader will make the final determination. - (c) Where a Band 1 Level 13 School Psychologist is allocated non-case-load duties and responsibilities, then non-case load time shall be determined at the regional (Learning Service) level. - (d) Without limiting their nature and extent, the type of non-case-load duties that may be allocated include participation in the development and implementation of policy regarding School Psychology services; providing appropriate learning experiences for trainee students from tertiary institutions; providing an orientation/induction program for newly appointed School Psychologists; providing professional development activities for teachers and other employees; assisting schools in Learning Service on formulation and implementation of whole-of-school strategies and policies concerning student behaviour and learning problems; coordinating and providing advice on resources to School Psychologists within the Learning Service.
+- (a) The significant role of the Band 1 Level 13 School Psychologist is case-load work involving assessment, advisory and counselling services, with some additional training, induction, professional development and administrative duties. - (b) The nature of the duties and responsibilities will be determined at the district level by negotiation between the Band 1 Level 13 School Psychologist and the Senior School Psychologist and the Principal.
+If agreement cannot be reached, the Manager (School Support) will make the final determination. - (c) Where a Band 1 Level 13 School Psychologist is allocated non-case-load duties and responsibilities, then non-case load time shall be determined at the district level and provided. - (d) Without limiting their nature and extent, the type of non-case-load duties that may be allocated include participation in the development and implementation of policy regarding guidance services; providing appropriate learning experiences for trainee students from tertiary institutions; providing an orientation/induction program for newly appointed School Psychologists; providing professional development activities for teachers and other employees; assisting schools in the district on formulation and implementation of whole-of-school strategies and policies concerning student behaviour and learning problems; coordinating and providing advice on resources to School Psychologists within the district.